-Curriculum vitae - Projects & Research Interests - Publications - Fundings - Software - Conference Calendar - Students - Misc
+Curriculum vitae - Projects & Research Interests - Publications - Fundings - Software tools - Students - Misc

 Between January 2005 and October 2014, I was the GIGA Bioinformatics platform manager.
 We offered software development and data analysis services to academic (within the GIGA research center and beyond) as well as to industrial researchers.
 Services included classification of biological/biomedical data (SELDI mass spectra, microarrays, clinical databases, ...) obtained from various medical instrumentation based on machine learning methods.
 This activity lead to co-authorship of several journal papers (in Journal of Immunology, Proteomics, Annals of the rheumatic diseases, ...) in various application domains (inflammatory diseases, cancer, ...).